Not Just a Dot: the complex UV morphology and underlying properties of Little Red Dots: LRD Morphology

 \subsubsection{Multimode-Intensity-Deviation (MID) and Shape Asymmetry ($A_S$) Statistics}

 The \textit{MID} statistics are useful for detecting multi-component systems, such as the double-nucleus of a late-stage merger; highly disordered post-merger remnants; galaxies with bright star-forming clumps in rest-UV emission; or an apparently single galaxy with an extended emission component(s).
 Briefly, the multimode ($M$) statistic identifies all non-contiguous groups of image pixels above a given intensity threshold and computes the area ratio of the top two largest regions.
 The intensity ($I$) statistic complements $M$ by calculating the intensity ratio between the two brightest regions in the galaxy image.
 Finally, the distance ($D$) statistic measures the normalized distance between the brightest local intensity maximum in the galaxy image and the centroid of the total emission, as identified in the binary detection mask (i.e., segmentation map).
 A more detailed explanation of these statistics can be found in the Appendix.
 The \textbf{$A_S$} parameter is a variation of the classic asymmetry parameter (\textit{A}) in that it is calculated using the binary detection mask as opposed to the flux image (\citealt{pawlik_shape_2016}).
-The \textit{$A_S$} parameter was designed in this way to detect the faint spatial disturbances induced along the edge of a galaxy by merging activity and other galaxy-galaxy interactions, such as wisps, cusps, and tidal tails.
+The \textit{$A_S$} parameter was designed in this way to detect the faint disturbances that appear along the edges of a galaxy merger remnant, such as wisps, cusps, and tidal tails, as well as the overall spatial asymmetry that characterizes an early- or late-stage merger as a singular system.
 In fact, \citet{nevin_accurate_2019} show \textit{$A_S$} to be the single most important non-parametric diagnostic of merger morphology in imaging data, over a maximal length of the merger lifetime.

 \citet{freeman_new_2013} demonstrate that the \textit{MID} statistics in combination with the classic asymmetry parameter (\textit{A}) represent the most important set of non-parametric morphology indicators for accurately recovering known galaxy classifications\footnote{While the extensively studied \textit{concentration-asymmetry-smoothness} \textit{CAS} (\citealt{conselice_evidence_2003}) and \textit{Gini$-M_{20}$} (\textit{G$M_{20}$}) (\citealt{lotz_new_2004}) morphology diagnostics are also computed by \textsc{statmorph}, the reliability of these statistics is known to decrease along with decreasing galaxy size and SNR.
 Therefore, given the compact sizes and high redshift of LRDs, we utilize instead the (\textit{MID}) statistics that were introduced in \citet{freeman_new_2013} as an alternative to \textit{CAS} and \textit{G$M_{20}$} when such criteria hold.}, and do not show any systematic variation with galaxy size, degree of elongation, or SNR (at $\text{SNR}\gtrsim1.7$).
 However, given the unreliability of \textit{A} in instances of relatively low SNR and resolution (e.g. \citealt{conselice_evidence_2003}), as well as its inability to distinguish mergers from non-mergers over a significant fraction of the merger lifetime, we utilize the \textit{$A_S$} parameter instead, which outperforms \textit{A} in each of these instances (\citealt{nevin_accurate_2019}).